-Geared toward high school students (and adults!) looking for career direction, this assessment helps answer the question “What type of work or career is likely the best fit for me?”
-A vocational assessment will help you understand important factors related to your success, including a detailed profile of your abilities, skill levels, and an in-depth analysis of your interests and how they relate to people who are satisfied with their chosen occupations and careers.
-The vocational assessment will result in a report providing a comprehensive analysis of your abilities, skills, interest patterns, occupations most closely aligned with your interests, as well as a listing of potential vocational alternatives.
+Geared toward high school students looking for career direction, this assessment helps answer the question “What type of work or career is likely the best fit for my child?”
+A vocational assessment will help you understand important factors related to your child's success, including a detailed profile of their abilities, skill levels, and an in-depth analysis of their interests and how they compare to people who are satisfied with their chosen occupations and careers.
+The vocational assessment will result in a report providing a comprehensive analysis of abilities, skills, interest patterns, occupations most closely aligned with your child's interests, as well as a listing of potential vocational alternatives.

 For students in kindergarten through grade twelve in Alberta, Gifted And Talented is defined as "exceptional potential and/or performance across a wide range of abilities in one or more of the following areas: general intellectual ability, specific academic, creative thinking, social, musical, artistic, & kinesthetic."
-To assess the intellectual and academic aspects of this definition, individually administered tests of cognitive ability and achievement are used to develop a comprehensive understanding of your child's learning abilities.
-The test of intellectual ability used depends on the age of your child: WPPSI-IV (ages 2 years 6 months to 7 years 7 months), WISC-V (ages 6 years to 16 years 11 months), or WAIS-IV (age 16 years onward).
-These tests evaluate verbal and nonverbal cognitive abilities and yields a Full Scale IQ score.
-The test of academic achievement is the WIAT-III which evaluates rote and higher order academic skills in the reading, writing, and math domains.
+To assess the intellectual and academic aspects of this definition, individually administered tests of cognitive ability (e.g., WPPSI-IV, WISC-V, WAIS-IV) and achievement (e.g., WIAT-III) are used to develop a comprehensive understanding of your child's learning profile.
+These tests evaluate a variety of important cognitive functions, as well as rote and higher order academic skills in the reading, writing, and math domains.

-Dual Exceptionalities: It is possible for children to be both intellectually gifted and have a learning disability.
+Dual Exceptionalities: Did you know that it’s possible for children to be both intellectually gifted and have a learning disability?
 If you suspect that your child is particularly bright, but is struggling with any of their reading, writing, and math skills, a comprehensive psychoeducational assessment would be required to determine the root cause of their academic difficulties and develop a plan to support their development.

 People with intellectual disabilities applying to AISH or PDD are required to provide a recent psychological assessment as part of their application.
-This assessment is diagnostic and is focused on evaluation of intellectual capacity (IQ level) and adaptive skill functioning.
+This assessment is diagnostic and is focused on evaluation of cognitive capacity and adaptive skill functioning.
 The end result of this assessment is a formal report documenting a comprehensive intellectual and adaptive skill profile and applicable diagnostic information.

 AISH (Assured Income for the Severely Handicapped) is a program that provides financial assistance to adults who have disabilities that substantially limit their ability to work.
 PDD (Persons with Developmental Disabilities) funds services and programs that support adult Albertans with developmental disabilities to live as independently as possible in the community.